MicrosoftDocs/azure-docs/articles/iot-operations/discover-manage-assets/overview-onvif-connector.md

 - Discovery of device information and capabilities.
 - Monitoring events from devices.
 - Discovery of the media URIs exposed by a device.
-The connector for ONVIF makes these available to the media connector.
+The connector for ONVIF makes these URIs available to the media connector.
 - Imaging control such as filters and receiving  motion and tampering events.
 - Controlling device PTZ.